Frequently Asked Questions

 ** Important Note - Holland America no longer issues cruise documents, instead guests will need to complete online registration in order to print the Signature Preferred Boarding Pass.
 Detailed instructions will be provided with your Customized Itinerary.

-This cruise requires a valid passport or certified birth certificate with driver's license.
+This cruise requires a valid passport for all guests, regardless of age or nationality.
 Please see Passport Requirements page for complete information.

 If you consider your cruise ship a floating resort that transports you from one port to another as an added bonus, everything will be placed in proper perspective.
 If you feel naked without your diamonds and emeralds, or a lot of cash on hand, then bring them along.
 But place all valuables in the safe in your cabin when not using them.
 This ship offers individual safes in each cabin.